danbz/aesthetic-programming/7-VocableCode/Readme.md

 Vocable Code is both a work of “software art” (software as artwork, not software to make an artwork) and a “codework” (where the source code and critical writing operate together) produced to embody “queer code”.
 It examines the notion of queerness in computer coding.
 Through collecting voices and statements from others that help to complete the sentence that begins: “Queer is…”, the work is computationally and poetically composed where the texts and voices are repeated and disrupted by mathematical chaos, creating a dynamic audio-visual literature and exploring the performativity of code, subjectivity and language.
 Behind the executed web interface, the code itself is deliberately written as a codework, a mix of a computer programming language and human language, exploring the material and linguistic tensions of writing and reading within the context of (non)binary poetry and computer code.
 </blockquote>

 There are few issues to note here.
 First the source code is considered as codework, which is a poetry for reading.
-In other words, the source code is not longer hidden away from any user and, instead, always display side by side with the executed version the blur the boundary between the source and the executed interface.
+In other words, the source code is no longer hidden away from any user and, instead, always display side by side with the executed version that blur the boundary between the source and the executed interfaces.
 Second, the method of using constrains is seen in both the writing of codework, as well as formulating the queer's statements such that the voices themselves express different rhythm, temporality and meaning.
 But central to the work is the exploration of queer code via speaking code, loading and playing voices, showing codework,  , writing source code and executing machine code.

 ### 1. Decoding Exercise:
 Q: By just looking at the [RUNME](https://siusoon.github.io/VocableCode/vocablecode_program/) of *Vocable Code*, describe the different elements of the work and imagine how they operate computationally in human language?